 Shares Available for Issuance.
 The Plan provides for the issuance of up to 1,300,000 shares of our common stock, plus the shares to be added pursuant to the Evergreen Provision and a number of additional shares (which shall be no more than 700,000 in total) available to be issued to the extent that awards outstanding under the 2014 Plan or 2006 Plan are cancelled or expire on or after the date of the annual meeting of stockholders.
 Generally, shares of common stock reserved for awards under the Plan that lapse or are canceled (other than by exercise) will be added back to the share reserve available for future awards.
-However, shares of common stock withheld for taxes are not available again for future awards.
+However, shares of common stock tendered in payment for an award or shares of common stock withheld for taxes are not available again for future awards.
 In addition, Shares repurchased by the Company with the proceeds of the option exercise price may not be reissued under the Plan.